-Please read the Code carefully and take all steps necessary to apply its principles.
-If you have any questions about the code, please contact the Office of Compliance, Ethics, and Integrity Services at compliance-ethics@pnwu.edu.
+Please read the Code of Conduct Policy carefully and take all steps necessary to apply the principles.
+If you have any questions, please contact the Office of Compliance, Ethics, and Integrity Services at compliance-ethics@pnwu.edu.

 Conflict of Interest and Disclosure